Run Service

 Valid values: 0-9999

-If annotation is enabled for the Independent AJF entities category in Control-M, you must also provide an annotation to justify your action.
+If annotation is enabled for the Independent AJF entities category in the Configuration domain, you must also provide an annotation to justify your action.
 For more information, see Annotation Input.

 REST API Syntax